Livia: Wife to Augustus

 After Mark Antony's suicide following the Battle of Actium in 31 BC, Octavian returned to Rome triumphant; on 16 January 27 BC, the Senate bestowed upon him the honorary title of Augustus ("honorable" or "revered one").
 Augustus rejected monarchical titles, instead choosing to refer to himself as Princeps Civitatis ("First Citizen of the State") or Princeps Senatus ("First among the Senate").
 He and Livia formed the role model for Roman households.
 Despite their wealth and power, Augustus' family continued to live modestly in their house on the Palatine Hill.
 Livia would set the pattern for the noble Roman matrona.
 She wore neither excessive jewelry nor pretentious costumes; she took care of the household and her husband (often making his clothes herself), always faithful and dedicated.
-In 35 BC, Octavian gave Livia the unprecedented honour of ruling her own finances and dedicated a public statue to her.
-She owned and effectively administered copper mines in Gaul, entire estates of palm groves in Judea, and dozens of papyrus marshes in Egypt.
-She had her own circle of clients and pushed many protégés into political offices, including the grandfathers of the later Emperors Galba and Otho.
+In 35 BC, Octavian gave Livia the unprecedented honor of ruling her own finances and dedicated a public statue to her.
+She owned and effectively administered copper mines in Gaul, estates of palm groves in Judea, and dozens of papyrus marshes in Egypt.
+She had her own circle of clients and pushed many protégés into political offices, including the grandfathers of the later emperors Galba and Otho.

-With Augustus being the father of only one daughter (Julia by Scribonia), Livia revealed herself to be an ambitious mother and soon started to push her own sons Tiberius and Drusus into power.
+With Augustus being the father of only one daughter (Julia by Scribonia), Livia revealed herself to be an ambitious mother and soon started to push her own sons, Tiberius and Drusus, into power.
 Drusus was a trusted general and married Augustus' favorite niece, Antonia Minor, having three children: the popular general Germanicus, Livilla, and the future emperor Claudius.
-Drusus was killed only a few years later dying in 9 BCE.
+Drusus was killed in a riding accident only a few years later, dying in 9 BC.
 This was also the same year in which Livia was honored by the dedication of the Ara Pacis Augustae as a birthday present.
 Tiberius married Augustus' daughter Julia in 11 BC and was ultimately adopted as Augustus' heir in AD 4.

 Rumor had it that Livia was behind the death of Augustus' nephew Marcellus in 23 BC.
 After Julia's two elder sons by Marcus Vipsanius Agrippa, whom Augustus had adopted as sons and successors, had died, the one remaining son, Agrippa Postumus, was adopted at the same time as Tiberius, but later Agrippa Postumus was sent into exile and finally killed.
 Tacitus charges that Livia was not altogether innocent of these deaths and Cassius Dio also mentions such rumours.
 There are also rumors mentioned by Tacitus and Cassius Dio that Livia brought about Augustus' death by poisoning fresh figs, although modern historians view this as unlikely.
 Augustus' granddaughter was Julia the Younger.
 Sometime between AD 1 and 14, her husband Lucius Aemilius Paullus was executed as a conspirator in a revolt.
 Modern historians theorize that Julia's exile was not actually for adultery but for involvement in Paullus' revolt.
-Livia Drusilla plotted against her stepdaughter's family and ruined them.
-This led to open compassion for the fallen family.
-Julia died in AD 29 on the same island where she had been sent in exile twenty years earlier.
+Tacitus alleged that Livia had plotted against her stepdaughter's family and ruined them.
+Julia died in AD 29 on the island to which she had been sent in exile twenty years earlier.